-Merritt majored in history at Yale College, graduating with Distinctions in the Major, and went on to publish an influential article that is a precursor of Disunion Among Ourselves.
-The article, “Sectional Conflict and Secret Compromise: The Mississippi River Question and the United States Constitution” (American Journal of Legal History), has been widely cited.
-Specifically in history, Merritt has received numerous grants and fellowships, including the Virginia Historical Society’s Mellon Research Fellowship and the North Caroliniana Society’s Archie K. Davis Fellowship as well as twice-awarded grants for archival research in Madrid and Seville from the Program for Cultural Cooperation Between Spain and the United States.
-Other awards include the Humanism in Medicine Award from Case Western Reserve and the Gulevich Humanistic Medicine Award from Stanford.
+In history, Dr. Merritt has received numerous grants and fellowships, including the Virginia Historical Society’s Mellon Research Fellowship and the North Caroliniana Society’s Archie K. Davis Fellowship as well as twice-awarded grants for archival research in Madrid and Seville from the Program for Cultural Cooperation Between Spain and the United States.
+Awards in medicine and psychiatry include the Humanism in Medicine Award and Family Systems Award from Case Western Reserve and the Gulevich Humanistic Medicine Award from Stanford.

 Dr. Merritt has served on the Clinical Faculty in the Stanford Department of Psychiatry & Behavioral Sciences and Stanford Hospital’s Ethics Committee.
 He was president of the San Francisco Psychiatric Society and is the founder of a mental health consulting and care navigation practice that helps patients and families get connected to the best mental health care possible.
 Read More

 In medicine, psychiatry, and medical ethics, Dr. Merritt has written on diverse topics, including psychiatric diagnosis, insomnia and depression, addiction, suicide prevention, informed consent, and privacy issues in mental illness.
 He has taught medical students and resident physicians courses on psychiatric interviewing, ethical standards and boundary violations, causation in suicide, the placebo effect, hyperthyroidism, and medical decision-making, among other subjects.
 Read More